 After identifying the general market trend, you want to look for the leading sectors.

-No trend lasts forever.
+Of course, no trend lasts forever.

 Mega trends are long-term shifts that reshape industries.
 Think railroads, the internet, mobile, and now AI.